hasithaWalpola/vtai-todo-app-frontend/README.md

 ## Important Decisions

-The following implementation, and architectural decisions were taken throughout the development process:
+The following implementation decisions were taken throughout the development process:

-### Architectural Decisions
+### Implementation Decisions

-  Following is the basic structure of the repo.

-  - `apps`
-    - `src`
-  - `packages`
-    - `eslint-plugin`
-  - `store`
-    - `ngrx` (Used for translation button)
+- Angular was used for the implementation of the frontend with Angular Material.
 - Typescript was the primary language used for development.
 - Google Translation API used for translations

-### Implementation Decisions

-- Angular was used for the implementation of the frontend with Angular Material.

 ## Checklist